meltingmedia/Asides/README.md

 You'll be able to quickly create chunks without having access to the Elements tab (and even without the new_chunk right).

+## Requirements

+Asides is developped under MODX Revolution 2.1.0-rc4 & MySQL, but i *should* work smoothly with MsSQL or Revolution 2.0.x.

 ## Configuration

 * Install via package manager.